TheGrayFrost/DataTrace/README.md

 1. In DataTrace, run `cd Work; make </path/to/main/file>.dump`

 Congratulations!
 You're done.
 The trace is available in the .dump generated.
 ##### **Note: We currently support only C and C++ sources.
-Also, if your project requires a complicated build, linking multiple object files and what not... we'd suggest you learn to build the final executable with the debugging info.
+More importantly, if your project requires a complicated build, involves linking multiple object files and what not... we'd suggest you _learn_ how to build the final executable with the debugging info.
 Here's a helpful link: [Debug Options in GCC]**

 ## Understanding the Trace
 The trace has the events listed out in time-order.